Pencil: Eyeliner

-Eyeliner pencils are used for make-up.
+Eye liner pencils are used for make-up.
 Unlike traditional copying pencils, eyeliner pencils usually contain non-toxic dyes.

 Erasable coloring

 Unlike wax-based colored pencils, the erasable variants can be easily erased.
 Their main use is in sketching, where the objective is to create an outline using the same color that other media (such as wax pencils, or watercolor paints) would fill or when the objective is to scan the color sketch.
 Some animators prefer erasable color pencils as opposed to graphite pencils because they do not smudge as easily, and the different colors allow for better separation of objects in the sketch.
 Copy-editors find them useful too as markings stand out more than those of graphite, but can be erased.

 Non-reproduction

 Also known as non-photo blue pencils, the non-reproducing types make marks that are not reproducible by photocopiers (examples include "Copy-not" by Sanford and "Mars Non-photo" by Staedtler) or by whiteprint copiers (such as "Mars Non-Print" by Staedtler).